 3. Stretch it out

 As we get older our mobility declines.
 Combine that with lots of sitting down all day, and you’ve got a recipe for sore joints and back pain.
-But research shows that there are many benefits that can come from simple stretching.
+However, research shows that many benefits can come from simple stretching.
 It can improve balance and in some cases even reduce pain or stress.
-Ultimately, stretching focuses on a person’s posture and mobility, so when stretches are practiced properly and regularly, these things are bound to improve.
+Ultimately, stretching focuses on a person’s posture and mobility, so when stretches are practised properly and regularly, these things are bound to improve.
 There are plenty of seated and standing stretches designed specifically for older adults, including this helpful guide from Age UK.

 If you’re working on regaining your strength and getting a little fitter this Summer, having your very own new or reconditioned stairlift installed can save you the bother of having to tackle the stairs.
 This means you can use your saved-up energy for more enjoyable activities.
 Get in touch to chat with our friendly team on 0800 644 7766 where you can request a free Halton Stairlifts brochure or arrange your free no-obligation quote.

 Neil is the founder of Halton Stairlifts.
 He has years of experience installing stairlifts across the UK.
 With an eagerness to help those with mobility issues get up the stairs, Neil understands how important it is for a seamless and straightforward approach to installing stairlifts to help those in need quickly.